Homemade Butterhorns with Nuts Pastry

-These butterhorns have a soft sweet and chewy dough, with a crunchy walnut topping for extra flavour and texture.
-Delicious on its own, or served with butter its a perfect treat for a Fall morning.
-This recipe can be prepared the night before, so you can spoil everyone first thing in the morning.
-Imagine how nice this smells baking along with the scent of fresh brewed coffee.
-It really is amazing.
+These butterhorn pastries are soft, sweet and buttery, with a crunchy walnut topping for extra flavour and texture.
+Delicious on its own, or served with butter its a perfect relaxing weekend breakfast, or a treat to get your out the door Monday morning.
+This butterhorn recipe can be prepared the night before, and baked in the morning.
+Imagine how nice these butterhorn danish smell baking along with the scent of fresh brewed coffee.

 1 pkg yeast

 1/2 cup warm water